Frnn4268/Dockerized_3-tier_webapp/README.md

-# Minimal 3 tier web application
+# Minimal 3 Tier Web Application
 - **React frontend (using Vite.js):** Uses react query to load data from the two apis and display the result.
 - **Node JS and Golang APIs:** Both have `/` and `/ping` endpoints. `/` queries the Database for the current time, and `/ping` returns `pong`.
 - **PostgreSQL Database:** An empty PostgreSQL database with no tables or data.
 Used to show how to set up connectivity.
 The API applications execute `SELECT NOW() as now;` to determine the current time to return.